 Images for virtualisation environments

-Untested images for different virtualisation environments will soon be available from the devel project: https://download.opensuse.org/repositories/devel:/kubic:/images/images/
+Untested images for different virtualisation environments are available from: https://download.opensuse.org/repositories/devel:/kubic:/images:/experimental/images/